SMS Short Codes & Texting: What You Need to Know

 • Receive expressed written consent from consumers before sending text messages.

-• Include an “Opt-Out” option in all text messages, allowing consumers to unsubscribe at any time.
+• Include an “opt-out” option in all text messages, allowing consumers to unsubscribe anytime.

 • Disclose how many texts a consumer can expect to receive.